 Having had curly hair my whole life, I can relate to it all too well.
 While it may look beautiful and dreamy, in reality, it’s work to upkeep.
 Over the years I’ve discovered some tips and trick that have helped me keep my curly thick hair manageable.
 I hope these tips help you on your journey to manageable hair:)

 Let’s start at the beginning.
 Before getting into the shampoos learn that you don’t need to wash your hair every day.
 I recommend no more than 2-3 times a week.
 Curly hair generally tends not to get as greasy as straight.
 By over-washing it all you’re doing is causing an imbalance in its natural oils.

-When choosing your shampoo, choose one that’s targeted at curly hair.
+When choosing your shampoo, choose one that targets at curly hair.
 These shampoos usually have the right ingredients to help keep your hair calm and frizz-free and they work!
-I used to be a skeptic, but I’ve learned that while there are some products that sell rubbish, most of them actually do what they say.
+I used to be a sceptic, but I’ve learned that while there are some products that sell rubbish, most of them actually do what they say.
 After all, they do want people to buy their products!

 2. Always use conditioner

 It seems like an obvious one, but when I say use conditioner, I mean use a conditioner that’s specifically targeted to curly hair.
 They usually have nourishing and soothing ingredients to help you manage your hair better.

 If you hair has a tendency to get oily at the roots then only apply the conditioner to the tips.
 This way the tips get that extra boost and the roots won’t get greasy.

 if the tips of your hair are very dry leave the conditioner in for a couple of minutes. it will help allow the conditioner to do its work and really seep into your hair.

 3. Finish off with cold water